 Although shows like Game of Thrones (which, although it’s based on medieval times, also inhabits a fantasy world) try to portray conditions in the distant past, more often than not a cleaned-up version of history is depicted in television in film.
-Sure, a show may be set in the 18th century, but it mostly centers on royalty that lived in far better conditions than the vast majority of the population and rarely delves into the rather grimy milieu and difficult struggle that was daily life for most people in the past.
+Sure, a show may be set in the 18th century, but it will mostly center on royalty that lived in far better conditions than the vast majority of the population and rarely delves into the rather grimy milieu and difficult struggle that was daily life for most people in the past.

-Meanwhile, there was no regulation of any sort on, well, anything: any sort of drug was legal and available, leading to widespread drug addiction, while alcohol was a volatile and produced with little to no oversight.
+Meanwhile, there was no regulation of any sort on, well, anything: any sort of drug was legal and available, leading to widespread drug addiction, while alcohol was volatile and produced with little to no oversight.
 Although dealings of property and land were subject to oversight by local governments and rules of property law, the further to the outskirts of civilization you pushed, the easier it was for unsavory people to rob and take from you without proper law enforcement to either deter or investigate any wrongdoing.

 There was no indoor plumbing, no basic antibiotics, and–once you went past an invisible line of territories–no real protection from either the wilderness or other people.
 In short, life was rather uncomfortable and almost always unstable.
 There was a 40% child mortality rate in the 1870s and the life expectancy topped off at 49.
 This kind of world is hard to imagine in 2017, where light is available at the touch of a hand and with just a few keystrokes you can find out anything you want on the internet.
 Forget indoor plumbing: we truly live in the future in comparison to life back then.

 Deadwood depicts what daily American life in the Old West in the 1870s was like in every disgusting detail.
-Running just 3 seasons and 36 episodes, it’s one of the bigger-budget Western series ever created and its unflinching realistic depiction of the Old West portrays the time and place as rough, violent, and often unfair.
+Running just 3 seasons and 36 episodes, it’s one of the bigger-budget Western series ever created and its unflinching, realistic depiction of the Old West portrays the time and place as rough, violent, and often unfair.
 In other words, it depicts the past rather accurately.

 But Deadwood also does something rather fascinating and unexpected for what initially seems like a violence- and sex-filled HBO drama: it depicts the building of civilization from the ground-up.
-Although initially a lawless town in the Dakota territories, slowly the town begins to coalesce into a small city that has law & order, local governance, a functioning commerce, a school, and what could be considered a community.
+Although initially a lawless town in the Dakota territories, slowly the town begins to coalesce into a small city that has law and order, local governance, a functioning commerce, a school, and what could be considered a community.
 Sure, it’s a community of whoremongers, drunks, and a couple of idiots, but a community nonetheless.